TrevorKMDay/cdiWG2WS/README.md

 ```
 # Category scores

+Because fourteen items are not in the same category between WG and WS, in
+order to calculate WS category scores, the entire list of items is needed

 # References

  1. Fenson, L., Dale, P. S., Reznick, J. S., Bates, E., Thal, D. J., &